microsoft/data-science-editor/README.md

 The rest of this page is for developers of the jacdac-ts library.

 ## Developer setup

+All command line instructions assume a bash-like terminal.

 ### Codespaces

 Edit this project directly from your browser using GitHub Codespaces.
 If you have access to them,